Marula oil has a high content of Omega 9 and a generous amount of Omega 6 fatty acids. Find out what omega fatty acids do here.

-Oil and the skin are actually very compatible.
+Vegetable and seed oils are very compatible with the skin.
 Our skin is made up of lipid bilayers that are very picky about what they allow in.
-This is how our skin defends itself and how it retains moisture.
-Oils can penetrate the skin because they are lipid like.
+Our skins lipid bilayer is how our skin defends itself and how it retains moisture.
+Oils can penetrate the skin because they are similar to the lipids that make up our skin.

 why marula oil?